-77. (1) A registered bookmaker must keep, in the form and manner required by the Director, a record of all bets accepted by the bookmaker.
+78. (1) A registered bookmaker must keep, in the form and manner required by the Director, a record of all bets accepted by the bookmaker.

-(a) a first offence, a fine not exceeding 20 penalty units; and
+- (a) a first offence, a fine not exceeding 20 penalty units; and - (b) a subsequent offence, a fine not exceeding 40 penalty units. - (2) A bet that is accepted under section 61(4)(a)(i) on the outcome of more than one race is taken, for the purposes of a record under subsection (1), to relate only to the club on the racecourse where the first of those races is held. - (3) A bet that is accepted under section 61(4)(a)(ii) on the sporting contingency of more than one approved sports event is taken, for the purposes of a record under subsection (1), to relate only to the club on the racecourse where bets are accepted on the first of those approved sports events.

-- (2) A bet that is accepted under section 60(4)(a)(i) on the outcome of more than one race is taken, for the purposes of a record under subsection (1), to relate only to the club on the racecourse where the first of those races is held. - (3) A bet that is accepted under section 60(4)(a)(ii) on the sporting contingency of more than one approved sports event is taken, for the purposes of a record under subsection (1), to relate only to the racecourse where bets are accepted on the first of those approved sports events. - (4) If a bet is accepted in respect of a race or approved sports event that is abandoned, or if the competent authority has declared a bet off, the bet need not be included in a record under this section. - (5) Except as may be provided by the conditions of a telephone betting endorsement, it is not necessary to include in a record under this section the name of the person who places a bet.
+- (4) If a bet is accepted in respect of a race or approved sports event that is abandoned, or if the competent authority has declared a bet off, the bet need not be included in a record under this section. - (5) Except as may be provided by the conditions of a telephone betting endorsement, it is not necessary to include in a record under this section the name of the person who places a bet.